Petar Zovko

-Petar Zovko (/hr/; born 25 March 2002) is a Bosnian professional footballer who plays as a goalkeeper for Lokomotiv Plovdiv.
+Petar Zovko (/hr/; born 25 March 2002) is a Bosnian professional footballer who plays as a goalkeeper for Bulgarian First League club Lokomotiv Plovdiv.

 Zovko started his professional career at Spezia.

 Club career

 Early career

 Zovko started playing football at Široki Brijeg, before joining the youth academy of Italian team Sampdoria in 2018.
 In 2021, he moved to Spezia's youth setup.
 He made his professional debut against Napoli on 22 May 2022 at the age of 20.